Dr. Carleton Myron Opgaard records

 Biographical / Historical

-Six years later he received his Bachelor of Science degree in English/Speech from Valley City State College of North Dakota.
+Carleton Myron Opgaard was born February 18, 1929, at Fort Ransom, North Dakota.
+After graduating from Fort Ransom High School in 1946, he began his teaching career in a one-room country school at the age of seventeen.
+Six years later, Opgaard received his Bachelor of Science degree in English/Speech from Valley City State College of North Dakota.
 He completed his Master of Arts degree in American Civilization from the University of Wyoming and his Ph.D. degree in Education from the University of Washington.
+Opgaard spent one year studying at the University of Oslo, Norway, as a Fulbright Scholar.
 He served with the United States Army for two years.

-Dr. Opgaard died on July 6, 2014.
+Opgaard died on July 6, 2014, in Tacoma, Washington.

 Extent